AlessandroKuz/static-site-generator/README.md

 - [ ] Fix: the delimiters order inside of ALLOWED_DELIMITERS matters to the way that inline elements are split into nodes and their type.
     - This needs a rework, especially in the future to allow nested blocks no matter the order

+- [ ] Update the docs to specify in detail what types are supported, which are currently not supported and so on

+- [ ] Add a mkdocs section for reference